mhahsler/seriation/README.md

   embedding (t-SNE)
 - **UMAP** - Order along the 1D embedding produced by uniform manifold approximation and projection
-- **VAE** - Order along the 1D embedding produced by a variational autoencoder

 ### Optimization

-These methods try to optimize a seriation criterion directly typically using a heuristic approach.
+These methods try to optimize a seriation criterion directly, typically using a heuristic approach.

 - **ARSA** - optimize the linear seriation critreion using simulated